abdul1mannan/Learnify-Education/README.md

   <br />
   <br />

-  Learnify is a fully responsive education landing page, <br />Responsive for all devices, built using HTML, CSS, and JavaScript.
+  Learnify is a fully responsive education landing page, Responsive for all devices, built using HTML, CSS, and JavaScript.

   <a href=""><strong>➥ Live Demo</strong></a>